abpframework/abp/docs/en/Blog-Posts/2024-07-31 v8_3_Preview/post.md

 });
 ```

-In addition to this feature, we also introduced the Google Translation support for the documentation system and even integrated it in our [abp.io/docs](https://abp.io/docs/) website:
+In addition to this feature, we also introduced Google Translation support for the documentation system and even integrated it into our [abp.io/docs](https://abp.io/docs/) website:

 ![](docs-google-search.png)

 ![](google-search-results.png)

-Thanks to this system, you can either translate your documentation into your own language by Google Translation System or search specific keywords to easily find the related topic in your documentation.
+Thanks to this system, you can either translate your documentation into your own language by Google Translation System or search specific keywords to easily find the related topic in the documentation.

 #### Using DBFunction for Global Query Filters

-In this version, ABP have started using [User-defined function mapping](https://learn.microsoft.com/en-us/ef/core/querying/user-defined-function-mapping) for global filters to gain performance improvements and let EF Core to generate more precise SQL commands under the hook.
+In this version, ABP has started using [User-defined function mapping](https://learn.microsoft.com/en-us/ef/core/querying/user-defined-function-mapping) for global filters to gain performance improvements and let EF Core generate more precise SQL commands under the hook.

 > See the documentation for more info: [Using User-defined function mapping for global filters](https://abp.io/docs/8.3/framework/infrastructure/data-filtering#using-user-defined-function-mapping-for-global-filters)